Acer taggarti: Description

 Leaves of A. taggarti are simple in structure, with perfectly actinodromous vein structure and have an asymmetrical ovate outline. the asymmetry results in leaf bases ranging between cordate and rounded on either side of the 0.9–1.4 cm petiole.
 The leaves are between three and five-lobed, though they tend towards being three lobed.
 The upper-middle side lobes are a least two thirds as long as the middle lobe, while the outermost side lobes are small when present.
 There are typically one or two teeth on the outside margins of the outside lobes, one tooth at most on the inside of the lobes, and one or two teeth on each side of the middle lobe.
 The leaves have an overall size range of approximately 2.5 cm to an estimated 6 cm, and widths ranging between 3.2 and 7.5 cm.
 The leaves have three to five secondary veins that diverge from the most apical primary veins and three to five medial secondary vein pairs running between lobes.
 The third order veins are spaced between 0.2–0.4 cm apart and the fourth order venation form a pattern of irregular polygons.
 The fifth order veins are not preserved in the fossils.

 The fruits are a samara with the nutlet at the base and a wing extending up from the nutlet.
 The elliptical nutlet ranges between 0.6–1.2 cm in length, with a 0.4–0.7 cm long attachment scar along the wing base.
 Eight to twelve veins spread from the attachment scar across the nutlet and then converge at the nut tip.
 Six to eight veins extend into the wing, running along the proximal edge and the forking veins running from the vascular group fork at angles between 10° and 30°.
 The wings are between 2.2 and 3.5 cm long with a straight upper margin that broadly curves towards the wing apex, and the distal margin forming a wide v-shaped sulcus.
-Chaney & Axelrod suggested the fruits belonged to a Acer section Saccharina species, but Wolfe and Tanai note the lack of reticulated venation on the nutlet excludes that placement, and placed the fruits into Acer section Rubra.
+Chaney & Axelrod suggested the fruits belonged to an Acer section Saccharina species, but Wolfe and Tanai note the lack of reticulated venation on the nutlet excludes that placement, and placed the fruits into Acer section Rubra.
 Many of the fruits show irregular folds on the nutlet, that Wolfe and Tanai suggested were the result of a thin endocarp.